Cariel Brooks

-High school career
+Early life

 Brooks attended Miami Carol City High School.
 While there he was a second-team All-conference selection in football.
 He was also an All-conference selection in track & field.

 College career

 Brooks then attended Pasadena City College in 2011 before transferring to Adams State University.
 As a sophomore in 2012, he appeared in eight games.
 He recorded 21 tackles (15 solo), one tackle-for-loss, two interceptions and seven passes defensed.
 In 2013, as a junior, he appeared in 11 games.
 He recorded 38 tackles and three interceptions.
 As a senior in 2014, he appeared in 10 games and recorded three interceptions.

 Professional career

 Arizona Cardinals

-After going unselected in the 2015 NFL Draft Brooks was signed by the Arizona Cardinals.
+After going unselected in the 2015 NFL draft, Brooks was signed by the Arizona Cardinals.
 He was released on September 5 and two days later he was signed to the Cardinals' practice squad.
 On October 14, 2015, he was promoted to the Cardinals' active roster.
 He appeared in three games for the Cardinals, recording one special teams tackle.
 On November 11, he was placed on injured reserve with an ankle injury.
 He was released from injured reserve on December 29.
 He signed a futures contract on January 27, 2016.
 On September 3, 2016, he was released by the Cardinals.